-The propane tank is will be set on a pad of crushed rock overlaying a fiberglass weedbarrier approximately 20 feet east of the residence.
-Vegetation within 10 feet of the propane tank will be kept cleared.
-Utilities for the property will be from a pole located ~150 feet to the east of residence.
-The septic field is located ~50 feet to the east of the residence.
-A well will be located ~35 feet to the southwest of the residence.
+The propane tank is will be set on a pad of crushed rock overlaying a fiberglass weedbarrier approximately 50 feet to the south of the residence.
+Utilities for the property will be buried from a main box or a pole that located approximately 600 feet to the south of the residence.
+The septic field is located from a main sewer system ~northeast of the residence. water from the main line